Arnesfield/moqule/README.md

 };
 ```

-The `register` callback can be used for handling circular dependencies, but its main use case is for registering options ([dynamic module](#dynamic-modules)) when we use or import the module for later.
+The `register` callback can be used for handling circular dependencies, but its main use case is for registering options ([dynamic modules](#dynamic-modules)) when we use or import the module for later.

 ```typescript
 interface Options {} // module options type/interface